Montenegro & Croatia Bike tour Write a review

-A special ride awaits you today as we ride through a stretch of neighboring Bosnia to avoid the bustling traffic of Dubrovnik.
+We have a special ride this morning through a stretch of neighboring Bosnia to avoid the bustling traffic of Dubrovnik.
 Bosnian authorities have recently transformed an old stretch of railway line from the Austrian Hapsburg era into a fabulous series of bike trails, and the part we need just happens to be paved and flat!
 Enjoy a tasty picnic lunch at the end of the trail and then drop back down into Croatia for a gorgeous ride into Mali Ston, which, along with neighouring Ston, protected two narrow inlets that link the Pelješac Peninsula with the mainland.
 The two towns are connected by the second longest protective wall in the world behind the Great Wall of China (admittedly, it’s a distant second!).
 The massive wall was commissioned by the Republic of Dubrovnik in 1333 in an attempt to protect the salt beds that brought the city much wealth (some claim they’re the oldest continuously operating in Europe, going back 4,000 years!).
 Originally 7 kms of wall were built along with 3 fortresses, 41 towers, 7 bastions, and a system of moats.
-After checking into our hotel, the charming family-run Ostrea Hotel, we can actually walk the 3 km stretch of wall that links Ston with Mali Ston.
+After checking into our hotel, the charming family-run Ostrea Hotel (or similar) we can actually walk the 3 km stretch of wall that links Ston with Mali Ston.
 Overnight Mali Ston.
 Hotel, breakfast and dinner included.